ICB-DCM/pyPESTO/doc/install.rst

     pip3 install amici

-  or follow the instructions from the
-  `AMICI documentation <https://amici.readthedocs.io/en/latest/python_installation.html>`_.
+  or, in case of problems, follow the full instructions from the `AMICI documentation <https://amici.readthedocs.io/en/latest/python_installation.html>`_.

 * This package inherently supports optimization using the dlib toolbox.